3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 I like to believe that's because this send-off is a time capsule for us to see who Malcolm really was around the time of his death.
 A truly honest expression of Mac the musician.

-Hands takes the metaphor of time further.
-The beat sounds reminiscent of a clock ticking, and hands seems to refer to the hands of a clock.
+_Hands_ takes the metaphor of time further.
+To me, the beat sounds reminiscent of a clock ticking, and hands seems to refer to the hands of a clock.
 It seems to be a letter to himself urging him to ease up on himself and stop feeling so low.
 "When's the last time you took a little time for yourself?" and later in the chorus "No, I stay behind the wheel and never half-speed".
 "Never half-speed" might suggest that he is always speeding and might benefit from slowing down.
-This hearkens back to the line on Small Worlds (_Swimming_): "I'm always in a rush, I been thinking too much".
+This hearkens back to the line on _Small Worlds_ (_Swimming_): "I'm always in a rush, I been thinking too much".

 Throughout the whole album it feels as though there's two versions of Mac.
 There's the self-reprimanding Mac with unrelenting standards (the Yin, if you will) and the Mac that is more forgiving and reinforcing that his imperfections